Azure/azureml-examples/cli/jobs/spark/README.md

 - terminal of [Visual Studio Code connected to an Azure Machine Learning compute instance](https://learn.microsoft.com/azure/machine-learning/how-to-set-up-vs-code-remote?tabs=studio).
 - your local computer that has [Azure Machine Learning CLI](https://learn.microsoft.com/azure/machine-learning/how-to-configure-cli?tabs=public) installed.

-## Attach user assigned managed identity to a workspace
+## Attach user-assigned managed identity to a workspace
 The managed identity used by serverless Spark compute is user-assigned managed identity attached to the workspace.
 You can attach a user-assigned managed identity to a workspace either using CLI v2 or using `ARMClient`.

-### Attach user assigned managed identity using CLI v2
+### Attach user-assigned managed identity using CLI v2

 1. Use `user-assigned-identity.yaml` file provided in this directory with the `--file` parameter in the `az ml workspace update` command to attach the user assigned managed identity:
     ```azurecli